 The FSU COM has adopted a pass/fail grading system which is used in the curriculum for the first and second years (See Student Handbook).
-To achieve a grade of Pass in BMS 6042 (Cardiovascular and Pulmonary Systems) a student must meet all of the following requirements:
+To achieve a grade of Pass in BMS 6040 (Gastrointestinal System) a student must meet all of the following requirements:

-- 1. A final exam average ≥ 70%.
-The mid-block assessment contributes 40% and the final assessment 60% to the final average.
+- A final average ≥ 70% on all examination questions.
 A quiz average ≥70% will contribute 2 points to the written exam score.
-If the course average is <70%, the final course grade will be - Fail when both of 2 written exams are <70% - IR when one of the written exams is <70% and one is ≥70%

-A grade of Fail or IR will require remediation or repetition of the course, as proposed by the course directors and determined by decision of the Student Evaluation and Promotion Committee.
+If the course average is <70%, the final course grade will be IR.
+A grade of Fail or IR will require remediation or repetition of the course, as proposed by the course directors and determined by decision of the Student Evaluation and Promotion Committee. - A student whose performance is <70% (below passing) on any individual exam during the course is required to - a.
+Attend the exam review.

-- A student whose performance is <70% (below passing) on any individual exam during the course is required to - Attend the exam review, - Contact the block directors within 24 hours of that exam review, and - Meet with the block directors. - Timely completion of all quizzes.
+- b.
+Contact the block directors within 24 hours of that exam review, and - Meet with the block directors. - 3.
+Timely completion of all quizzes.
 Any quiz not completed within the designated time will receive a score of 0.
-A quiz average ≥70% will contribute 2 points to the course exam average. - 4.
+A quiz average ≥70% will contribute 2 points to the course exam average - 4.
 A student who achieves an overall passing score (≥ 70%) but has demonstrated a significant deficit in one or more content areas will be required to develop and complete a Performance Improvement Plan in consultation with the block directors.
-The purpose of the Plan is to assure the student has the requisite knowledge base to succeed in subsequent courses in the curriculum - 5.
-Attendance and satisfactory participation in all required sessions, all activities scheduled in the CLC, and other activities as determined by the block directors and clinical skills director.
-Unexcused absence from an activity for which attendance is required may require remediation as determined by the block directors.
-Multiple unexcused absences from required activities will be considered a Professionalism concern and may result in a Report of Concern for Unprofessional Behavior and referral of the student to the Student Evaluation and Promotions Committee. - 6.
-Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course.
-Professionalism concerns may generate a Report of Concern for Unprofessional Behavior and may result in receiving a grade of fail in the course. - 7.
-Satisfactory completion of all assignments, including Preceptorship, as determined by the block directors.
+The purpose of the Plan is to assure the student has the requisite knowledge base to succeed in subsequent courses in the curriculum. - 5.
+Attendance and satisfactory participation in all required sessions, all activities scheduled in the CLC, all Preceptorship visits, completion of all formative quizzes, and other activities as determined by the course directors.
+Unexcused absence from an activity for which attendance is required may require remediation as determined by the course directors.
+Multiple unexcused absences from required activities and/or late or missed assignments will be considered a Professionalism concern and may result in a Report of Concern for Unprofessional Behavior and referral of the student to the Student Evaluation and Promotions Committee. - 6.
+Demonstration of the attitudes and behaviors of Medical Professionalism in all aspects of the course e, including adherence to the Honor Code when taking unproctored, on-line quizzes.
+Professionalism concerns may generate a Report of Concern for Unprofessional Behavior and may result in receiving a grade of fail in the course. - Satisfactory completion of all assignments, including Preceptorship, as determined by the block directors.